kfav/vagrant-lamp/README.md

 * install apache 2.4, php 5.5, MySQL, PHPMyAdmin, git and Composer

-* also setting a pre-chosen password for MySQL and PHPMyAdmin
+* sets a pre-chosen password for MySQL and PHPMyAdmin

 * activate mod_rewrite and add *AllowOverride All* to the vhost settings

-You can folder and password inside the bootstrap.sh for sure.
+You can change the folder and password inside the bootstrap.sh file.

 ### How to use ?

 Put `Vagrantfile` and `bootstrap.sh` inside a folder and do a `vagrant up` on the command line.
-This box uses Ubuntu 14.04 LTS "Trustry Thar" 64bit, so if you don't have the basic box already, do a `vagrant box add ubuntu/trusty64` before.
+This box uses Ubuntu 14.04 LTS "Trustry Tar" 64bit, so if you don't have the basic box already, do `vagrant box add ubuntu/trusty64`.

 ### Why ?